james0w-klein5q/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a project, think about the overall goal and break it down into smaller tasks.
 Create a plan with deadlines and milestones to keep yourself on track.
 Planning ahead will also help prevent last-minute panic and stress.
  - 来自NLP

+# 2024-02-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that what you build today may need to be understood and modified by others tomorrow, or even by your future self.
+Also, embrace modular design, practice defensive programming, and keep learning from feedback and new technologies."